How hard is it to fit a kitchen sink waste? Experts reveal it's not as hard as you think

 What is a kitchen sink waste?

-When you finish washing up you’ve got to get rid of the waste water, but you need to make sure that your kitchen waste system is in good working order to work effectively.
-No-one wants a blocked sink or the stench of rotting food.
+When you finish washing up, you need to dispose of wastewater, and you must ensure your kitchen waste system is in good working order to operate effectively.
+No one wants a blocked sink or the stench of rotting food.

 The tools you’ll need to fit a kitchen sink waste

-You will only need a few tools to fit a kitchen sink waste.
-These include a slotted and Phillips screwdriver for the fixing screw on the overflow and the strainer.
-You will also need a pipe cutter to cut your plastic connection pipes to size.
+Alongside your kitchen sink waste kit and P-trap, you will need only a few tools to install the waste.
+These include a slotted and Phillips screwdriver for the fixing screw on the overflow and the strainer, a microfibre cloth for cleaning (like this MR.SIGA Microfiber Cleaning Cloth from Amazon), and a pipe cutter to cut your plastic connection pipes to size.

 Get the gear you'll need to help fit a new kitchen sink waste